 Racing can be an extremely expensive sport especially if you’re in it professionally.
 You need the best of the best to participate in this illustrious sport.
 However, the best doesn’t necessarily mean brand new.
-Used cars such as Mustangs, BMW 3-Series, Porsche 944, Camaros and Porsche Boasters are very popular as racing cars.
-If’ you’ve been a fan of racing and you’ve watched Formula One events with a ferocity that can be only be matched by the cars on that race track, you probably want to try your hand at racing.
+Some used cars for sale such as Mustangs, BMW 3-Series, Porsche 944, Camaros, and Porsche Boasters are very popular as racing cars.
+If you’ve been a fan of racing and you’ve watched Formula One events with a ferocity that can only be matched by the cars on that race track, you probably want to try your hand at racing.
 You want to be the next Lewis Hamilton, racing down the track at insane speeds.

 - Remodeling – When using a car for racing you will have to tinker about with the specs of the car.
 You will have to buy mufflers, increase the speed and the likes.
 You do not want to make these huge modifications on your usual car.
 These mods might not sit well on the city streets.
 A used car would give you leave to spruce up the engine and tear apart the interiors to your hearts’ content.